xinchishenwang/Yuxin-Fan.github.io/index.md

 I like Statistics and Mathematics and interested in Maco-economics and Econometrics.

+*Principles of Economics (Mankiw)* lead me to a new world, *Time Series Analysis with applications in R* and *Applied Economatrics (Wooldridge)* teach me how to do reasearch in economics fields.

+I would like to go on to study in ecnomics field, prepare to apply phd in statistics or ecnomics (better) later this year.
+Thus, I am looking for an internship or RA in a economics or statistics group.

 **In statistics fields**, I have done many projects involve,

   - Ridge Regression; [Report](https://Jiafengliu.me); [Code](https://Jiafengliu.me)